monideep2255/personal_portfolio/README.md

 6. Access the application at [http://0.0.0.0:5000](http://0.0.0.0:5000) in your browser

 The application will start in development mode with hot-reload enabled.
-The application will start in development mode with hot-reload enabled.

 ## 🚀 Deployment